 We once heard someone that in the first 12 “blocks” of content on Instagram, you should be able to determine who someone is, what they cover and what their focus is.
 If you reflect on your own Instagram and can’t determine who/what your focus is in the first 12 photos/videos, then it’s time to switch up your strategy.

 Tip #5: Be Smart with Your Collaborations

 One of the most important tips we can give you for building a personal brand is to be smart with your collaborations.
 By “smart,” we mean that your collaborations should make sense for your personal brand (and for theirs).
-Going back to the example of a beauty blogger/influencer, if you’re trying to focus on makeup, collaborations with cosmetic brands, other beauty bloggers and skincare companies make a ton of sense.
-On the opposite end of that, it would not be beneficial, and could potentially be harmful to your personal brand, to partner with people/companies that were off-brand to a makeup blogger, like Energy Drinks, for example.
+Going back to the example of a beauty influencer, if you’re trying to focus on makeup collaborations with beauty brands make a ton of sense.
+On the opposite end of that it would not be beneficial to your personal brand to partner with companies that were off-brand to a makeup blogger, like Energy Drinks, for example.